hl2vr/hl2vr.github.io/_pages/knownissues.md

 Known issue that probably has a number of different causes.
 We have not found a definitive fix, yet, but there are a number of things you can try that have helped some of those affected:

 - Update your graphics driver.
-For NVIDIA users in particular, try the [517.22 Vulkan Beta drivers](https://developer.nvidia.com/vulkan-beta-51722-windows).
+For **NVIDIA users** in particular, try the [517.22 Vulkan Beta drivers](https://developer.nvidia.com/vulkan-beta-51722-windows).
-- Try different versions of SteamVR by either switching to the stable branch or to the beta branch.
+- Try different versions of **SteamVR** by either switching to the stable branch or to the beta branch.
-- If you are using a laptop, see if your laptop has an option to disable the integrated GPU, either via the laptop manufacturer's control software or in the BIOS.
+- If you are using a **laptop**, see if your laptop has an option to disable the integrated GPU, either via the laptop manufacturer's control software or in the BIOS.
 If no such option exists, try forcing both HL2VR and SteamVR to use the dedicated GPU.
   For instructions, [see here](https://www.windowsdigitals.com/force-chrome-firefox-game-to-use-nvidia-gpu-integrated-graphics/).
-- If you are using a laptop with an AMD Ryzen processor, a very particular fix that has helped a number of people is to go to the Windows Device Manager, then disable and re-enable the integrated Radeon graphics.
+- If you are using a laptop with an **AMD Ryzen processor**, a very particular fix that has helped a number of people is to go to the Windows Device Manager, then disable and re-enable the integrated Radeon graphics.
+- Disable/close **MSI Afterburner and RivaTuner**

 ### Game launches on the desktop, but doesn't display in the VR headset